 Three (3) Employee's Option Days as follows: The City agrees to provide three (3) non-cumulative employee's option days during the fiscal year to all employees covered by this Agreement who have achieved regular status or who have completed the first six (6) months of an initial probationary period in a regular position.
 These days must be taken as normal work days and must be taken during the fiscal year in which the employee became eligible, after he/she attains eligibility, provided the days selected by the employee have prior Department Head or equivalent approval.
 Said days shall not be used for the purpose of overtime.
-Either party may reopen this paragraph (10.2), during the term of this Agreement, for negotiations only in conjunction with opening Article 11.

 - 10.3 Whenever a holiday as listed section 10.1 occurs on an employee's scheduled day off and the employee does not work thereon, the employee shall receive another day off with pay within the same fiscal year or within 120 days after said holiday, whichever is later.
-Hours compensated shall match the scheduled holiday work hours of the employee.
-Either party may reopen this paragraph (10.3), during the term of this Agreement, for negotiations only in conjunction with opening Article 11. - 10.4 Whenever a holiday as listed in Section 10.1 occurs on an employee's regularly scheduled work day or the employee is required to work on a holiday on his/her scheduled day off, unless subject to overtime rates as provided in Article 14 Premium Pay, the employee shall receive straight time for the hours worked and receive another day off with pay; or the employee may elect to receive two times their regular straight time pay for scheduled hours worked, and their regular straight time pay for any hours worked in excess of their scheduled shift, with no day off.
+Hours compensated shall match the scheduled holiday work hours of the employee. - 10.4 Whenever a holiday as listed in Section 10.1 occurs on an employee's regularly scheduled work day or the employee is required to work on a holiday on his/her scheduled day off, unless subject to overtime rates as provided in Article 14 - Premium Pay, the employee shall receive straight time for the hours worked and receive another day off with pay; or the employee may elect to receive two times their regular straight time pay for scheduled hours worked, and their regular straight time pay for any hours worked in excess of their scheduled shift, with no day off.
 Unless the employee declares seven calendar days prior to the holiday that they want to receive only pay for the hours worked, they shall receive their straight time rate of pay for all hours worked, and another day off.
 The day off shall be taken within the same fiscal year or within 120 days after said holiday, whichever is later.
 There shall be no pyramiding to this section in the computation of overtime.